 Somebody else asked me if I wanted a wet wipe for my face and then if he could take a photo of me.
 I took a wipe and asked to see the photo.
 I was covered from head to foot in ash.
 My face was beyond chimney sweep dirty.
 I had ash up my nose, ash on my teeth, ash coating my eyelashes and ash on my actual eyeballs.

-Physically exhausted, I took a motorbike back across the sea of sand and up a dirt road to Cemoro Lawang, then, as the sun was about to start setting, took off on foot back down the mountain to my homestay, taking in stunning agricultural landscapes in golden hour light, buzzed like you wouldn’t believe on the radical concept of being alive and reflecting on what the hell it was I’d just done and how I managed to get myself into that situation.
+Physically exhausted, I took a motorbike back across the sea of sand and up a dirt road to Cemoro Lawang, then, as the sun was about to start setting, took off on foot back down the mountain to my homestay, taking in stunning agricultural landscapes in golden hour light, buzzed like you wouldn’t believe on the radical concept of being alive and reflecting on what the hell it was I’d just done and how I managed to get myself into (and out of) that situation.

 I’d set out for what I thought was going to be an easy hike, and in steady increments it turned into a legitimate shitshow that was very close to ending terribly.
 In pushing on at each critical juncture ego and raw stubbornness played a part for sure, as well as naivety about what lay ahead, but when I think back to how I felt when I first set eyes on the crater – awed into wary restraint by its magnitude and gradient and how easily it could kill you – the contrast with what I was willing to take on not even two hours later was huge.
 The process of human emboldenment is fascinating.
 Is it the frog the boiling water thing?
 Is it an adrenaline thing?
 Are we less afraid of unexperienced dangers than experienced ones?